Canada–United States relations: Newfoundland

 The United States built large military bases in Newfoundland during World War II.
 At the time it was a British crown colony, having lost dominion status.
 The American spending ended the depression and brought new prosperity; Newfoundland's business community sought closer ties with the United States as expressed by the Economic Union Party.
 Ottawa took notice and wanted Newfoundland to join Canada, which it did after hotly contested referendums.
 There was little demand in the United States for the acquisition of Newfoundland, so the United States did not protest the British decision not to allow an American option on the Newfoundland referendum.

 Cold War

-Prime Minister William Lyon Mackenzie King, working closely with his Foreign Minister Louis St. Laurent, handled foreign relations 1945–48 in a cautious fashion.
+Prime Minister William Lyon Mackenzie King, working closely with his Foreign Minister Louis St. Laurent, handled foreign relations 1945–48 cautiously.
 Canada donated money to the United Kingdom to help it rebuild; was elected to the UN Security Council; and helped design NATO.
 However, Mackenzie King rejected free trade with the United States, and decided not to play a role in the Berlin airlift.
 Canada had been actively involved in the League of Nations, primarily because it could act separately from Britain.
 It played a modest role in the postwar formation of the United Nations, as well as the International Monetary Fund.
 It played a somewhat larger role in 1947 in designing the General Agreement on Tariffs and Trade.
 After the mid-20th century onwards, Canada and the United States became extremely close partners.
 Canada was a close ally of the United States during the Cold War.